lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 ### Optional: Monitoring cockpit

 In this demonstration, you may want to show some monitoring features of microservices architecture like distributed tracing or centralized monitoring.
 If you want to, you may install such an infrastructure.
-We are using a utility script that povides everything for us.
+We are using a utility script that provides everything for us.
 This script is called `create-cockpit.sh` and can be found on this [GitHub repo](https://github.com/lbroudoux/openshift-cases/tree/master/monitoring-cockpit).

 So start by cloning the GitHub repo, go to the `monitoring-cockpit` subfolder, just `oc login` to your OpenShift environment and from the terminal execute the following :
 ```